T

 neighborhood

-A charming bohemian neighborhood filled with art galleries, independent boutiques, theaters, and a diverse culinary scene.
-It's perfect for an evening stroll, enjoying dinner, or having a drink.
+A charming and bohemian neighborhood known for its cultural venues, independent boutiques, and diverse culinary scene.
+It's perfect for a romantic evening stroll and dinner.

 Day 2 · Santiago